flecoqui/av-services/README.md

 ![](./docs/img/azure-devops-pipeline-12.png)

-### Create Azure and Run DevOps pipeline for Azure Iot Edge Live Video Analytics av-services
+### Create Azure and Run DevOps pipeline for Azure Iot Edge Azure Video Analyzer av-services
 To create the Test Azure Iot Edge av-services pipeline, follow the same steps as for the creation of Docker av-services pipeline and use the following YAML pipeline file:  '/pipelines/azure-dev-ops/azure-pipelines.tests-azure-iot-edge.yml'

 ![](./docs/img/azure-devops-pipeline-13.png)